 The following description of the Fund is a summary only.
-For further detail, reference should be made to the 2021/22 London Borough of Camden Pension Fund Annual Report and the underlying statutory powers underpinning the scheme.
-The 2021/22 Pension Fund Annual Report will be available in Jan 2024.
+For further detail, reference should be made to the 2022/23 London Borough of Camden Pension Fund Annual Report and the underlying statutory powers underpinning the scheme.
+The Pension Fund Annual Report can be found on the Pension Fund website.